 The concern about the limits of food production and consumption has similar long historical roots.
 Agricultural innovations and colonial explorations, which allowed humans to grow and eat more and more diverse foodstuffs, also prompted worries about the adverse consequences of rapid population growth and environmental degradation.
 From Thomas Malthus’ 1798 An Essay on the Principle of Population to the warnings of post-WWII scholars such as William Vogt and Paul Ehrlich – the concern that food production could and can never keep pace with population increase has been central to many heated scholarly debates.
 Although the 1960-1980s Green Revolution has thus far managed to avert a ‘Malthusian disaster’, worries about the intensive use of nature’s resources coupled with booming population growth continue to persist.
 At the same time, more people have become aware of the dynamic, two-way relationship between humans and their environment, and of the fact that natural conditions have always shaped and endangered human life.
 This year’s Amsterdam Symposium on the History of Food traces this far-reaching transformative impact of food production and consumption practices on the environment – and vice versa – both in history and today.

 Please look here for the CfP: Call for Papers 2020.

 Participants are free to make their own accommodation booking.
 Many hotels are situated in the vicinity of the conference venue in the Amsterdam historic city centre.
 The following website can be useful: www.iamsterdam.com/en/visiting.

-The Special Collections of the University of Amsterdam preserve and maintain the academic heritage of the university.
+The Allard Pierson preserves and maintains the academic heritage of the University of Amsterdam.
 There are over a thousand sub-collections, comprising rare and valuable books, manuscripts, prints, photographs and much, much more.
 The collections serve educational and research purposes but are also there for the general public.

 Amsterdam School of Historical Studies, University of Amsterdam